Humboldtian science

 Humboldtian science refers to a movement in science in the 19th century closely connected to the work and writings of German scientist, naturalist, and explorer Alexander von Humboldt.
-It maintained a certain ethics of precision and observation, which combined scientific field work with the sensitivity and aesthetic ideals of the age of Romanticism.
+It maintained a certain ethic of precision and observation, which combined scientific field work with the sensitivity and aesthetic ideals of the age of Romanticism.
 Like Romanticism in science, it was rather popular in the 19th century.
 The term was coined by Susan Faye Cannon in 1978.

 The example of Humboldt's life and his writings allowed him to reach out beyond the academic community with his natural history and address a wider audience with popular science aspects.
 It has supplanted the older Baconian method, related as well to a single person, Francis Bacon.